the plan for the future

 The amount of monetary aggregates such as bank debt and currency are expected to remain fairly stable.
 Central banks don’t lend money to banks which implies that central banks also don’t set interest rates.
 This is possible because the maximum interest rate is zero so that central banks don't have to add reserves to the banking system to cope with the compounding of interest.
 Instead, interest rates are expected to float freely between the holding tax rate and zero.
 The holding tax provides a stimulus so deficit spending by governments isn’t needed.
 On the contrary, negative interest rates require fiscal discipline.

 This could mean the end of fiscal and monetary policies as we know them.
-Central banks and governments still need to step in if there is a crisis, because this is very important for the level of trust within the financial system, but with Natural Money fewer interventions are needed, and possibly none at all, because there will be fewer crises, and none of them probably be very serious.
+Central banks and governments still need to step in if there is a crisis, because this is important for the level of trust within the financial system, but with Natural Money fewer interventions are needed, and possibly none at all, because there will be fewer crises, and none of them probably very serious.
 This can bring further economic improvement because government and central bank interventions entail market distortions such as the political business cycle and a mispricing of risk.
 These issues can now be avoided.

 Natural Money can help to improve the economy.
 The improvement is expected to come in the following ways: